François Joseph Paul de Grasse

-François Joseph Paul, Comte de Grasse, Marquis of Grasse-Tilly SMOM (13 September 1722 – 11 January 1788) was a career French officer who achieved the rank of admiral.
-He is best known for his command of the French fleet at the Battle of the Chesapeake in 1781 in the last year of the American Revolutionary War.
-It led directly to the British surrender at Yorktown and helped gain the rebels' victory.
+Lieutenant général des armées navales François Joseph Paul, Comte de Grasse, Marquis of Grasse-Tilly, KM (13 September 1722 – 11 January 1788) was a French naval officer.
+He is best known for his crucial victory over the Royal Navy at the Battle of the Chesapeake in 1781 during the American Revolutionary War.
+The battle directly led to the Franco-American victory at the siege of Yorktown and helped secure the independence of the United States.

-After this action, de Grasse returned with his fleet to the Caribbean.
-In 1782 British Admiral Rodney decisively defeated and captured Grasse at the Battle of the Saintes.
-Grasse was widely criticised for his loss in that battle.
+After the battle, de Grasse returned with his fleet to the Caribbean.
+In 1782, a British fleet under Admiral George Rodney defeated and captured de Grasse at the Battle of the Saintes.
+De Grasse was widely criticised for his defeat in the battle.
 On his return to France in 1784, he blamed his captains for the defeat.
-A court martial exonerated all of his captains, effectively ending his naval career.
+A court-martial exonerated all of his captains, effectively ending his naval career.

 Early life

 François-Joseph de Grasse was born and raised at Bar-sur-Loup in south-eastern France, the last child of Francois de Grasse Rouville, Marquis de Grasse.
 He earned his title and supported his Provençal family.